overlookmotel/class-extension/README.md

 ### Publishing a class extension to NPM

-The aim of class extensions is that they are reuseable, so it makes sense the publish them to NPM.
+The aim of class extensions is that they are reuseable, so it makes sense to publish them to NPM.

 A published extension may depend on other published extensions itself.